Making Taxes Easy: Tips for Organizing Receipts and Expenses

 If an evening spent scanning receipts isn't your idea of fun, consider tracking your day-to-day expenses on the go.
-Take photos of your receipts to create a digital backup at the point of sale, then simply import and organize them on your computer during your monthly tax check-in.
+Take photos of your receipts to create a digital backup at the point of sale, then simply import and organize them during your monthly tax check-in.

-Some budgeting software programs or apps include support to organize and store photo receipts, like Mint.
-If you use budgeting software, take advantage of this feature to track your deductible expenses as well.
+Some budgeting apps include support to organize and store photo receipts, like Mint.
+If you use budgeting apps or software, take advantage of this feature to track your deductible expenses as well.

 Back Up Your Information

-Even the best-planned and carefully organized storage systems can fail through no fault of your own—a crashed laptop, broken hard drive, or even a fire or flood can wipe out physical or digital documentation.
-Back up your digital receipts regularly to a cloud drive or an external hard drive so you're covered in case of a hardware or software failure.
+Even the best-planned and carefully organized storage systems can fail through no fault of your own—a lost phone, crashed laptop, broken hard drive, or even a fire or flood can wipe out physical or digital documentation.
+Back up your digital receipts regularly to the cloud or an external thumb drive so you're covered in case of a hardware or software failure.